zalyoung/gitlab-handbook/content/handbook/engineering/development/analytics/monitor/optimize.md

 ### Working on unscheduled issues

-Everyone at GitLab has the freedom to manage their work as they see fit, because [we measure impact, not activity](/handbook/values/#measure-impact-not-activity).
+Everyone at GitLab has the freedom to manage their work as they see fit, because we measure results, not hours.
 Part of this is the opportunity to work on items that aren't scheduled as part of the regular monthly release.
 This is mostly a reiteration of items elsewhere in the handbook, and it is here to make those explicit: